Adoptive T Cell Transfer Model

 Where wider screening and gene expression profiling is required nanostring analysis of the adoptively transferred cells can be performed to determine how a therapeutic is ¬¬influencing gene expression profile and pathways it may be regulating.

 Can I use the adoptive T cell transfer model in conjunction with syngeneic models?

-Where analysis of TIL (tumour infiltrating lymphocyte) populations are required as follow on experiments the same adoptive transfer model can be used into mice with syngeneic tumours expressing the OVA antigen as a model tumour antigen.
-This again raises the frequency of T cells responding to an antigen expressed specifically by the tumour allowing the effect of a novel therapeutic on a specific anti-tumour tumour response to be measured in the way described above.
+Where analysis of TIL (tumor infiltrating lymphocyte) populations are required as follow on experiments the same adoptive transfer model can be used into mice with syngeneic tumors expressing the OVA antigen as a model tumor antigen.
+This again raises the frequency of T cells responding to an antigen expressed specifically by the tumor allowing the effect of a novel therapeutic on a specific anti-tumor tumor response to be measured in the way described above.